usefathom/wordpress-plugin/readme.txt

 == Description ==

-An easy way to add the [Fathom Analytics](https://usefathom.com/) tracking snippet to your WordPress site.
+A simple plugin to add the [Fathom Analytics](https://usefathom.com/) tracking snippet to your WordPress site.

 ### What is Fathom?